 Compensation for Overtime

-- The exempt determination is made under the provisions of the FLSA and is administered by the Compensation Office.
+- The exempt determination is made under the provisions of the FLSA and is administered by HR Compensation.

 - Overtime pay is earned for hours worked in excess of 40 in the regular work week and compensated at a wage rate of one and one-half times the hourly wage rate.